MaineDSA/ActionNetworkEventSync/README.md

 - customAnnouncements(): Creating this function allows you to add additional announcements, articles, etc after the list of upcoming events.

-## Triggering
+## Recommended Triggers

-- Our script is set to call syncANtoGCal() every 30 minutes.
+- Call syncANtoGCal() every 30 minutes.
-- Our script is set to call draftANEventMessage() every Tuesday morning.
+- Call postTodaysEvents() every morning.
-- Our script is set to call postTodaysEvents() every morning.
+- Call draftANEventMessage() before your communications person intends to finish and send the newsletter.